-rier dictues for Cool-Season Fastures Weeds and brush Herbicide and active ingredient needed/acre Formulated product and amount/acre Comments and limitations ANNUAL AND BIEN and amount/acre Comments and immediate Ragweed Sunflower Thistle Aminopyralid (4) 3 to 7 fl oz Milestone Apply to control broadleaf weeds.
+W/ 1 11 1 Herbicide and active ingredient Formulated product Weeds and brush needed/acre and amount/acre Comments and limitations ANNUAL AND BIEN Ragweed Sunflower Aminopyralid (4) 3 to 7 fl oz Milestone Apply to control broadleaf weeds.
 Can be tank mixed with other herbicides.
-Thistic Aminopyralid (4) + Metsulfuron (2) 1.0 to 3.3 oz Chaparral Apply to control broadleaf weeds in established grass stands.
+Thistle Aminopyralid (4) + Metsulfuron (2) 1.0 to 3.3 oz Chaparral Apply to control broadleaf weeds in established grass stands.
 Grasses need to be established at least 4 months before the application of Chaparral.
 See label for tall fescue and smooth bromegrass precautions.
 Aminopyralid (4) + 2,4-D (4) 1.2 to 2.1 pt ForeFront HL Apply to control broadleaf weeds in established grass stands.
 During the season of establishment, application should be postponed until plants have developed a secondary root system and have begun to show good vigor.
 This is generally associated with the appearance of two true leaves, which can occur 45 to 60 days after application under good growing conditions.
 Dicamba (4) + Diflufenzopyr (19) 2 to 8 oz Overdrive Controls a wide range of broadleaf weeds.
 Addition of NIS or MSO is needed to achieve consistent weed control.
 Can be tank mixed with other herbicides to enhance control.
 Dicamba (4) + 2,4-D (4) 2 to 4 pt Range Star 0.5 to 3.5 pt Outlaw 0.33 to 2.5 pt Latigo See label for weed-specific rates and grazing restrictions.
 Legumes interseeded with cool-season grasses will likely be injured.
 Metsulfuron (2) 0.1 to 1.0 oz Metsulfuron Use maximum of 0.4 oz/acre on fescue and timothy.
 Use NIS at 2 pt/100 gal.
 Metsulfuron (2) + Chlorsulfuron (2) 0.125 to 1.25 oz Cimarron Plus Use maximum of 0.5 oz/acre on fescue.
 Do not use on timothy, Garrison creeping foxtail, or ryegrass.
 Metsulfuron (1) + Chlorsulfuron (2) 0.5 to 2 oz Cimarron X-tra Use maximum of 0.5 oz/acre on fescue.
 Do not use on timothy, Garrison creeping foxtail, or ryegrass.
 Metsulfuron (2) +2,4-D amine (4) + Dicamba (4) Cimarron Max See label for rates, directions, restrictions, and cautions.
+Pendimethaline (3) 1.1 to 4.2 qt Prowl H2O Apply before target weed germination in the fall, after the last cutting/mowing/grazing, in winter, in spring or in-season between cuttings.
+Apply only to established cool-season grasses with 6 or more tillers per plant.
+Controls most annual grasses and some broadleaf weeds.
 Picloram (4) 0.063 to 0.125 lb 0.25 to 0.5 pt Tordon 22K A restricted-use pesticide.
 Apply before bud stage when plant is growing actively.
 Follow directions, grazing limitations, and precautions on label.
 Picloram (4)/ 2,4-D (4) Grazon P+D (see label for rates) A restricted-use pesticide.
 Apply according to label directions.
 Follow directions, grazing limitations, and precautions on label.
 2,4-D amine (2), LVE, or mixed for- mulations 1 to 2 lb 1 to 2 qt of 4 lb/gal 2,4-D amine or LVE Apply when the problem weed is in the early leaf stage and growing actively.
 Use 20 gal or more of solution per acre for ground application.
 Repeat applications may be necessary.
 Do not apply when grass is in early boot to milk stages if grass seed production is desired.
 Do not let dairy animals graze on treated areas within 7 days after treatment.